zuozhenggh/learning-library/analytics-library/redbull/analytics-basic-data-exploration/analytics-basic-data-exploration.md

 	 Note 1: "The total number of position changes _may be_ a factor to predict race score"

-6. Now let's zoom in on the top positions during the two races.
-Intuition tells us that people are interested in what happens there.
+6. Intuition tells us that the audience is interested in what happens in the top positions.
+So let's zoom in on the top positions of these two races.

    Drag the `POSITION` field to the Filter section and configure it to only show data for Positions 1 to 5.